ckhawks/doorman/README.md

 ## Usage

 Out of the box, there is tab completion support for the plugins in `src/plugins`.
 Plugins can listen to the `serverbound` and `clientbound` event listeners.
-More documentation soon™️
+More documentation soon™️.

 ## Contributing
 Pull requests are welcome.
 For support and discussion, please join [my discord](https://inv.wtf/willocn).